Jimmy Calderwood

-James Calderwood (born 28 February 1955) is a Scottish former football player and manager.
+James Calderwood (28 February 1955 – 19 January 2025) was a Scottish football player and manager.
 Calderwood played for Birmingham City and Dutch clubs Sparta Rotterdam, Willem II Tilburg, Roda JC and Heracles Almelo.
 After retiring as a player, Calderwood stayed in the Netherlands and became a coach, becoming a manager of Willem II Tilburg and NEC Nijmegen.

-He returned to his native Scotland in 1999 to become manager of Dunfermline Athletic, guiding them to the 2004 Scottish Cup Final.
+Calderwood returned to his native Scotland in 1999 to become manager of Dunfermline Athletic, guiding them to the 2004 Scottish Cup Final.
 Calderwood left Dunfermline that summer to become manager of Aberdeen, a position he held for five seasons.
 Aberdeen performed relatively well in the SPL under Calderwood and reached the last 32 of the 2007–08 UEFA Cup, but suffered a number of domestic cup defeats by lower league opponents.
 He then had brief stints with Kilmarnock and Ross County, helping each club retain their league status.
 Calderwood returned to the Netherlands in March 2012, with Go Ahead Eagles.

 In January 2014, Calderwood spent just under a month as manager of De Graafschap before resigning.
 Calderwood cited the sale of several of De Graafschap's key players without adequate replacement as the reason for his resignation from the post.
 In July 2016, Calderwood was appointed to the board of directors at Cowdenbeath.

-In August 2017, Calderwood revealed that he has had earlier-onset dementia for the past two years and is being treated for the condition.
+In August 2017, Calderwood revealed that he had had earlier-onset dementia for the past two years and was being treated for the condition.
+He died on 19 January 2025.
+His funeral procession on 19 February 2025 passed right by Ibrox Park, home of Rangers F.C.

 Playing career

-Born in Govan, Glasgow, Calderwood was raised in the Castlemilk housing scheme in the city where he attended Grange Secondary School; he played in youth teams with Ricky Sbragia who also became a footballer and later a manager, and also played at schoolboy level with future Scotland captain Willie Miller.
+Born in Govan, Glasgow, Calderwood was raised in the Castlemilk housing scheme in the city.
+He played in youth teams with Ricky Sbragia who also became a footballer and later a manager, and also played at schoolboy level with future Scotland captain Willie Miller.

 He started his professional career with Birmingham City as an apprentice in 1971, making his first team debut against Stoke City in 1972 (Sbragia joined him a year later).
-He made 159 appearances for the club before spending a short time on loan at Cambridge United in 1979.
-His contract with Birmingham was cancelled at the end of the 1979–80 season, and he accepted an offer to move to the Netherlands, where he spent almost 10 years playing for Sparta Rotterdam, Willem II Tilburg, Roda JC and Heracles Almelo before retiring in 1989.
+He made 159 appearances for the club before spending a couple of months on loan at Cambridge United in 1979 and early 1980 and at Dutch club Sparta Rotterdam from March 1980 to the end of the season.
+Calderwood chose to reject Birmingham's offer of a new contract, and he moved on to another Dutch club, Willem II, for a £50,000 fee.
+After two years with Willem II and a further six with Roda JC, Calderwood spent a short spell with Heracles Almelo before retiring in 1989.

 Managerial career

 Netherlands

 Calderwood first became a coach in 1991, of amateur club Rietvogels of Almelo.
 A year later he became an assistant coach of professional club FC Zwolle, before moving in 1993 to Cambuur Leeuwarden.
 He returned to Willem II Tilburg in 1995, initially as assistant coach before becoming the manager of the club a year later.
-A year later, he moving to the managerial position at NEC Nijmegen.
+A year later, he moved to the managerial position at NEC Nijmegen.